-Airbnb: As a family, we love to book places using Airbnb!
+Airbnb or VRBO: As a family, we love to book places using Airbnb and VRBO!
 I like to have more room, a different experience, and our own kitchen to prepare meals.
 Check for options in and around Durango, Colorado.

 When using Airbnb, I always advise you to choose a place with plenty of good ratings.
 It’s nice to read a few of the past reviews to get a feel for the place.
 Also, it will help you be able to tell if it’s a good fit for your family.

 Hotels: My kids like to stay in hotels for the exciting experiences of a free morning breakfast buffet and a swimming pool!
 I always look for hotels with a good swimming pool.